 Anticipated Application Timeline

-• May 31, 2024 – Schools notified of status and grant agreements sent out.
+- May 6, 2025 – Schools notified of status and grant agreements to be sent out after.

 *This timeline is subject to change.